01

 04

-How do we establish an emergency management plan?
+How do we establish emergency management

 Andreas Freitag, BMW AG